DavidGolodetsky/vuepress-blog-boilerplate/src/blog/Inis.md

 ---
 title: Inis — my favorite board game so far
 date: 2020-04-22
 excerpt: The setting is about colonization of Ireland by ancient Celts.
-As a chieftain you need to conquest new lands, protect your clans and build sanctuaries to pray your gods
+Being a chieftain, you need to conquest new lands, protect your clans and build sanctuaries to pray your gods
 type: post
 blog: true
 tags: